Strategy

 Sustainability throughout

-Sustainability is at the heart of “CLAIM 5” – a cause that is essential to our corporate responsibility and ongoing business activities.
-We will therefore further intensify our efforts in this important area, focusing primarily on making our contribution to a planet free of waste and pollution.
-As part of our sustainability strategy, we will, among other things, strongly increase our circularity initiatives, leverage nature-positive materials, fight microplastic, and keep pushing towards zero emissions.
+Sustainability continues to be at the heart of “CLAIM 5” – a cause that is essential to our corporate responsibility and ongoing business activities.
+We will therefore further intensify our efforts in this important area, focusing primarily on making an imminent contribution to a planet free of waste and pollution.
+As part of our sustainability strategy, we will, among other things, strongly increase our circularity initiatives, drive digitization and data analytics, leverage nature-positive materials, fight microplastic, and keep pushing towards zero emissions.

 Learn more on sustainability at HUGO BOSS